CraigComeOnThisNameCantBeTaken/FileConvertingConsoleApp/ReadMe.md

 The sln has been developed with a seperation between the console and the application.
 The application has space to add more types of converters with a factory to map the conversion types to the converters.

 Currently files are persisted to the file system however this could be changed.
 Support could be added for multiple persistance types such as a database if desired.
 I also abstracted the OS file system which I like to do for testing reasons.

-## Failing test
-Unfortunately the way the csv to json mapping works is incorrect for nested objects.
-I would have liked to resolve that but I do not have time to investigate the package at the moment.